xzhao-tkl/NEG/README.md

 ## Overview

-This project introduces a novel method to empirically measure and analyze the global linear controllability of individual neurons in neural networks.
+This project introduces a novel method to empirically measure and analyze the global linear controllability of individual neurons in LLMs.
 Our approach provides new insights into neuron-level interpretability and intervention.

 ## Features

+#### **`NeurGrad`: Neuron Intervention & NEG calculation & NeurGrad**

+- Implements neuron intervention experiment to quantify the linear controllability of individual neurons.

-- Implementation of the Neuron Empirical Gradient (NEG) method.
+- Provides the calculation method for Neuron Empirical Gradient (NEG) (NeurGrad) and the efficient NEG estimation method NeurGrad, enabling scalable analysis of neuron linearity in large language models.

-- Tools for discovering and quantifying neuron controllability.
-- Scripts for reproducing experiments and results from the paper.
+#### **`NeuronProbe`: Skill Neuron Probing & MCEval8K Benchmark**

+- Includes skill-neuron probing methods to assess whether NEG captures diverse language skills at the neuron level.

+- Contains code for constructing the MCEval8K benchmark—a multi-genre, multi-choice evaluation suite designed to test knowledge and skill diversity in LLMs.

 ## Getting Started